SSWConsulting/SSW.Rules.Content/rules/do-you-make-instructions-at-the-beginning-of-a-project-and-improve-them-gradually/rule.md

 :::

 ::: good
-Figure: Good example -  Note that on the 2nd run, issues resolved by the 1st run are not re-reported <br>
+Figure: Good example -  Note that on the 2nd run, issues resolved by the 1st run are not re-reported

 :::